Back

 In conclusion

 We worked on the Daiokan project for 8 months.
-The web and mobile apps were finished: everything worked properly.
-As a cherry on top, Domien was able to raise $250,000 investments thanks to our work.
+The web and mobile apps were finished — everything worked properly.
+As a cherry on top, Domien could raise $250,000 in investments, thanks to our work.

 How did the story end?
 The investors brought their own team of developers from Belarus.
 We contacted them and successfully handed off both apps.